kwalczak80/Speedy-cars/README.md

 details
   - The **Book test drive** button is presented underneath the sales executive card (only if the user is logged in)
-  - The ‘Book test drive’ button is not presented for non-logged-in users (relevant message is displayed instead).
+  - The **Book test drive** button is not presented for non-logged-in users (relevant message is displayed instead).
   - The **Book test drive** button opens a modal to book a test drive
 - Book test drive modal